 Water has really played a pivotal role in the growth and development of society throughout the course of history, with considerable amounts consumed in various industries and through municipal use.
 The manufacturing industry is not excluded – in the US alone, over 18.2 billion gallons (68 billion litres) are used per day for industrial purposes.

-As water demand and use increase over time, water waste and increased carbon emissions will become issues that manufacturers need to keep in mind.
-So, how can manufacturing become more water-efficient and work towards reducing emissions?
+As water demand increases over time with a growing global population, water scarcity and waste use in manufacturing will become an issue that manufacturers need to keep in mind.
+So, how can manufacturing become more water-efficient and work towards reducing water overuse?

 How much water is used in manufacturing processes?